chegarty74/hello-world/README.md

 # hello-world
-A random repo to re-familiarize myself with GitHub, and to collect and store ideas.
+A random repo to re-familiarize myself with GitHub, and to store ideas & lessons.

-Here is my first commit in the new branch.